 - Freshii's clean eating meal box subscriptions

-Why Consider Subscriptions
+Why Consider a Restaurant Subscription

 The short answer?
 Predictability.
 In these uncertain times, restaurant leaders, financial advisors, and board members/investors are looking for more predictable revenue.
 The good news is, customers are also looking for routines that create predictability.